-Additionally, research literature does exist which also confirms that it is possible for stress to have a negative effect on the follicles and contribute to hair loss, In a scientific publication called Stress and the Hair Follicle, by Vladimir A. Botchkarev, discusses the fact that hair follicles are innervated by nerve fibers.
-And chemicals from these nerves, in the form of neurotransmitters, neurohormones and neuropeptides can affect the hair cycle, as well as stem cells and the progeny cells which originate from them.
+Additionally, the research literature also confirms that stress can harm the follicles and contribute to hair loss; a scientific publication called Stress and the Hair Follicle, by Vladimir A. Botchkarev discusses the fact that nerve fibers innervate hair follicles.
+And chemicals from these nerves, in the form of neurotransmitters, neurohormones, and neuropeptides, can affect the hair cycle and stem cells and the progeny cells that originate from them.
 Thus neurochemicals due to stress can negatively affect the hair follicles.

 Frequently Asked Questions – Identical Twins and Hair Loss, Nature and Nurture

 Do the studies on identical twins and hair loss suggest that thinning and baldness can be controlled?
 Is hair loss reversible in some cases?